dagnall53/NMEADisplay/README.md

 Save this somewhere convenient such as downloads.
 Run the program ..
 It will download the latest binaries to the directory where you saved it and program the hardware.
-It will then delete the binaries and the tool used to upload after it has completed,leaving just the WebProgram.bat file.
+It will then delete the binaries and the tool used to upload after it has completed,leaving just the WebProgram.bat file. (*) It is possible some PC/ modules/ cables may not program at full speed.
+If you have trouble programming, try editing the bat file to reduce the baud rate from 921600 to 115200.
+(edit  the line "esptool.exe --chip esp32s3 --port COM%NUM% --baud 921600   (etc)
+to              "esptool.exe --chip esp32s3 --port COM%NUM% --baud 115200   (etc)

 https://dagnall53.github.io/NMEADisplay/build/MakeSDcard.bat is a similar Bat file to copy the essential files for the SD card.